lisuyi/SFFNet_czsl/README.md

 ## Acknowledgement
-Our code is based on the following excellent projects, please consider citing:
+Our code is based on the following excellent projects.
+Please consider citing:

 *[CGE](https://github.com/ExplainableML/czsl)